Danzig crisis: Hitler's summit with King Carol II of Romania, night of the vampires

+Bonnet and Ribbentrop meet

-On 6 December 1938 Ribbentrop visited Paris, where he and the French foreign minister Georges Bonnet signed a grand-sounding but largely meaningless Declaration of Franco-German Friendship.
+On 6 December 1938, Ribbentrop visited Paris, where he and the French foreign minister Georges Bonnet signed a grand-sounding but largely meaningless Declaration of Franco-German Friendship.
 During his visit, Ribbentrop and Bonnet had a long conversation in French in the Tuileries Garden where Bonnet was alleged to have told Ribbentrop that France now recognized all of Eastern Europe as being within the German sphere of influence and that the French alliance system in Eastern Europe was effectively defunct.
-Ever since June 1939 when Ribbentrop first made this claim in public, there has been much debate over just what Bonnet told Ribbentrop, but it is very clear that Ribbentrop believed that Bonnet had made this claim, which he used to persuade Hitler that France would never go to war for Poland.
+Since Ribbentrop first publicly claimed this in June 1939, there has been much debate over exactly what Bonnet told Ribbentrop, but Ribbentrop believed—and persuaded Hitler—that France would never go to war for Poland.
 The British historian Michael Bloch wrote that Bonnet almost certainly did make this statement to Ribbentrop, which accorded well with his dislike of the French alliances in Eastern Europe, but that this statement was legally null and void.
-Only the Assemblée nationale could repeal the treaties it had ratified, and Bonnet as foreign minister did not the legal power to renounce France's alliances in Eastern Europe in the manner that Ribbentrop believed he did.
+Only the Assemblée nationale could repeal the treaties it had ratified, and Bonnet as foreign minister did not have the legal power to renounce France's alliances in Eastern Europe in the manner that Ribbentrop believed he did.